AlgoTraders/stock-analysis-engine/docs/source/README.rst

 Data Attribution
 ================

-This repository currently uses yahoo and `IEX <https://iextrading.com/developer/docs/>`__ for pricing data.
+This repository currently uses `Tradier <https://tradier.com/>`__ and `IEX <https://iextrading.com/developer/docs/>`__ for pricing data.
 Usage of these feeds require the following agreements in the terms of service.

 IEX Real-Time Price
 ===================